 Closed-ended questions are questions that can be answered in one word:

 “Do you like pizza?” is a closed-ended question.

 “What is your favorite kind of food?” is an open-ended question.

-Closed ended questions work because customers are limited to one word (or perhaps a series of numbers.)
-Asking closed ended questions will give you some immediate control over the phone call, but to maintain that control, you must ask closed-ended questions that require your customer to go to the left brain to retrieve the answer.
+Closed-ended questions work because customers are limited to one word (or perhaps a series of numbers.)
+Asking closed-ended questions will give you some immediate control over the phone call, but to maintain that power, you must ask closed-ended questions that require your customer to go to the left brain to retrieve the answer.